cronofy/cronofy-php/README.md

 [Cronofy](https://www.cronofy.com) - one API for all the calendars (Google, iCloud, Exchange, Office 365, Outlook.com)

+## Sample Application

+To see this API wrapper in action see our sample app [here](https://github.com/cronofy/cronofy-php-sample-app)

 ## Usage

 In order to use the Cronofy API you will need to [create a developer account](https://app.cronofy.com/sign_up/new).